classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/booking-tickets.md

 <a name="admin-booking-tickets"></a>
 ## Admin: Booking Tickets

 Admin can book tickets for customers of **ALL** events.
-Admin also need to enter the `Customer Email`
+Admin also need to enter the `Customer Email`.

 ---